KlosRadieschen/cidergo/README.md

 ## Documentation

-The documentation can be found on https://pkg.go.dev/github.com/klosradieschen/cidergo
+The Godoc documentation can be found on https://pkg.go.dev/github.com/klosradieschen/cidergo

 ## API Reference